kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 sentiment_pos         Sentiment result, positive value sentiment_compound    Sentiment result, compound value

 In particular, the three sentiment_xxx fields represent the weight of negative, neutral and positive mood correspondingly.
 Where sentiment_neg + sentiment_neu + sentiment_pos = 1.
 The sentiment_compound field consist the value takes into account of the other 3 sentiment values.
-In addtion to sentiment results, there are some other fields related to the tweets.
+In addtion to sentiment results, there are some other fields related to the tweets and reddits.

+Tweets:
 Fields                Descriptions
 -------------------------------------------------
 id_str                ID of this message